kexiZeroing/FE-Learning-notes/knowledge/react/reading official docs.md

 #### Context
 Context provides a way to pass data through the component tree without having to pass props down manually at every level.
 Context is designed to share data that can be considered global, such as **the current authenticated user, theme, or preferred language**.
 Apply context sparingly because it makes component reuse more difficult.

-- `React.createContext(defaultValue)` creates a Context object.
+- `const MyContext = React.createContext(defaultValue)` creates a Context object.
 The `defaultValue` argument is only used when a component does not have a matching Provider.

 - Every Context object comes with a Provider React component `<MyContext.Provider value={/* some value */}>` that allows consuming components to subscribe to context changes.
 The Provider component accepts a `value` prop to be passed to consuming components.
 All consumers that are descendants of a Provider will re-render whenever the Provider’s `value` prop changes.